 Orchestration is currently the biggest unknown.
 It’s not quite clear what is complete list of tasks necessary in order to make a container orchestrator run with the majority of its functionality working as an unprivileged user.

 - Implement a way for a container networking interface plugin to run as an unprivileged user.
 This may involve just creating alternative plugins and swapping out the privileged versions.

 These tasks do not have much significant progress.
 However, Cloud Foundry have implemented experimental rootless container support.
-The downside to their implementation is that it still requires several privileged binaries (thus not making it truly rootless, but it’s a great first step).
+The downside to their implementation is that it still requires privileged setup steps, and a privileged networking binary during the container lifecycle (thus not making it truly rootless, but it’s a great first step).

 There has been some work in this space before, but (to our knowledge) nothing this ambitious.
 The following are a list of projects that have some kind of rootless container support.

 xdg-app) implements parts of a container runtime as an unprivileged user, but to our knowledge it doesn’t implement enough of the Open Container Initiative standard (even with

 lxchas implemented quite a substantial portion of rootless containers, but their implementation requires privileged helper binaries to set up

 cgroupsand network interfaces.
 This is a reasonable compromise for a container runtime (and